franciscojavierarceo/ruby-webpage/README.md

 ## My GitHub Page Repo

-Feel free to visit my page at https://franciscojavierarceo.github.io
+This repository is now deprecated.

-This is the code to create my jekyll page!
+This is the code to create my old jekyll page!
 Feel free to copy this and use it as a template, I sure did.

 To run this in the terminal, just use